caleb-long19/COMP3015_Optimised-Developer-Tool/README.md

 ### DOCUMENTATION

 #### How does the user interact with your executable?
 How do you open and control the software you wrote (exe file)?
 The Town of Wakewood can be downloaded [here](https://github.com/caleb-long19/COMP3015_Optimised-Developer-Tool/releases/tag/v1.0).
 Once downloaded, extract and open the folder.
 Double click "Project_Wakewood.exe" to open the application.
 The loading time of the application will vary based on your system's hardware.
+Once the program has loaded, you will need to input the window size you wish the application to be rendered in.

-Once the program has loaded, you will be presented with a low-poly town.
+Afterwards, you will be presented with a low-poly town.

 In the top left corner you will see a graphical user interface (GUI), developed using ImGUI.
 Use your mouse to interact with the GUI.
 Left click on the buttons or tick boxes to interact with them.
 Hold the left mouse button on the sliders and drag left/right to alter their values.
 Each button/slider has a title beside them, indicating what they do.
 Close the application by clicking the "X", located at the top right of the window, or press the "Exit Application" button on the GUI.

 #### How does the program code work?
 How do the classes and functions fit together and who does what?
 The Town of Wakewood utilizes four primary techniques.
 Geometry Shading, Shadow Volumes, Particles & Animation, and Noise (Disintegration).
 A total of 8 GLSL Shaders were created during development to implement these techniques, these shaders are as follows: